 City of San Diego Website

 The City’s website is a great resource for information and reporting problems, and you can download the “Get It Done” app.
-Includes a section for our District 2 City Councilmember.
+Includes a section for our District 2 City Councilmember and for City Council Committees.

 Download the City’s Enforcement Responsibilities PDF